-- Disciplinary action can be taken while other investigations are going on, e.g. by the police.
-The fact that another body is investigating or has investigated an incident doesn't (in itself) prevent our school from coming to its own conclusion about what happened and imposing a penalty accordingly.
-We will consider these matters on a case-by-case basis, taking into account whether: - Taking action would prejudice an investigation and/or subsequent prosecution we will liaise with the police and/or LA children's social care to determine this - There are circumstances that make it unreasonable or irrational for us to reach our own view about what happened while an independent investigation is ongoing
+Disciplinary action can be taken while other investigations are going on, e.g. by the police.
+The fact that another body is investigating or has investigated an incident doesn't (in itself) prevent our school from making informed decisions about what has happened and imposing behaviour sanctions accordingly.
+We will consider these matters on a case-by-case basis, taking into account whether:

+- ✓ Taking action would prejudice an investigation and/or subsequent prosecution we will liaise with the police and/or LA children's social care to determine this - √ There are circumstances that make it unreasonable for us to reach our own view about what happened while an independent investigation is ongoing